 The Company's presentation of the economic value of its hedging strategy has important limitations.
-First, other market participants may calculate economic interest expense and economic net interest income differently than the Company calculate them.
+First, other market participants may calculate economic interest expense and economic net interest income differently than the Company calculates them.
 Second, while the Company believes that the calculation of the economic value of our hedging strategy described above helps to present our financial position and performance, it may be of limited usefulness as an analytical tool.
 Therefore, the economic value of the Company's investment strategy should not be viewed in isolation and is not a substitute for interest expense and net interest income computed in accordance with GAAP.

-The tables below present a reconciliation of the adjustments to interest expense shown for each period related to our Eurodollar futures, and the income statement line item, gains (losses) on Eurodollar futures, calculated in accordance with GAAP for the years ended December 31, 2013 and 2012 and for each quarter during 2013 and 2012.
+The tables below present a reconciliation of the adjustments to interest expense shown for each period relative to our derivative instruments, and the statement of operations line item, gains (losses) on derivative instruments, calculated in accordance with GAAP for the years ended December 31, 2014 and 2013 and for each quarter during 2014 and 2013.

-Gains (Losses) on Eurodollar Futures Contracts - Recognized in Income Statement (GAAP)
+Gains (Losses) on Derivative Instruments - Recognized in Statement of Operations (GAAP)